Frequently Asked Questions

 Print- or web-based material produced by the university for the purpose of official university business (letterhead, business cards, brochures, etc.) may omit the symbols.
 However, when space allows, the following disclaimer should appear, “The words “Northern Arizona University” and the identifying marks used on this document are official trademarks of Northern Arizona University and may not be reproduced without express written permission of the university.”

 For guidance, contact the University Trademark and Licensing Manager.
-Exceptions for omission of the trademark symbols granted by the Licensing Director are offered on a case-by-case basis and do not constitute a change in policy.
+Exceptions for omission of the trademark symbols granted by the Licensing Manager are offered on a case-by-case basis and do not constitute a change in policy.

 Why can’t I change a trademark to fit my needs?
 Accordion Closed